Rückeroth: Politics

 The municipal council is made up of 8 council members, as well as the honorary and presiding mayor (Ortsbürgermeister), who were elected in a majority vote in a municipal election on 13 June 2004.

 Regular events

 As well as the volunteer fire brigade, there are in Rückeroth a shooting club and a table tennis club.
 Each summer, tractor fans from the surrounding area meet at the village square for their Oldtimertreffen, a vintage vehicle rally.
 A kermis to mark the church's consecration was no longer held after 2000 owing to a lack of “resonance”; however, the kermis was to have been held once again in 2007.

 Economy and infrastructure

 Northwest of the community runs Bundesstraße 413, leading from Bendorf to Hachenburg.
 The nearest Autobahn interchange is Dierdorf on the A 3 (Cologne–Frankfurt).

+Through a station on the Selters-Hachenburg narrow gauge railway Rückeroth has been connected to the public rail transport in the past.

 The nearest InterCityExpress stop is the railway station at Montabaur on the Cologne-Frankfurt high-speed rail line.